What is Business and Occupation (B&O) tax?

 - If you are delinquent in filing your taxes, REET is due at the higher rate plus penalty and interest.

-- If the annual survey is not electronically file by the April 30th deadline.
+- If the Annual Tax Performance Report is not electronically file by the May 31 deadline.

-- If you do not e-file your return.
+- If you do not electronically file your return.

 If I don't owe B&O tax on my standing timber sale, do I still have to file the return?